gpdowney/lightweightLSAT/pages/resources/scores.md

 ## The Curve

-Your Raw Score is the number of Qs you got correct.
-Each Q is worth 1 point.
-There's no penalty for getting a Q wrong.
+Your Raw Score is the number of questions you got correct.
+Each question is worth 1 point.
+There's no penalty for getting a question wrong.

 Your Scaled Score is the measure of how well you did compared to other Test-Takers.